EDI

 EDIFACT Message Structure

-EDIFACT files are structured with a strictly defined syntax, consisting of multiple segments that contain specific data.
+EDIFACT files are structured with a strictly defined syntax and structure.
+Each EDI file is composed of multiple segments that contain specific data.
 Each segment includes a series of data elements separated by special characters.
 Additionally, data elements can be further divided, and a closing segment marks the end of the message.

 Segments

-Each segment begins with a three-letter code that identifies its function.
+Segments are the core building blocks of an EDIFACT message.
+Each segment begins with a three-letter code that identifies its function and purpose within the EDI document.
 Segments are logical groupings of data elements and contain information on specific aspects of the transaction, such as the sender, recipient, product or item details, etc.

 Segments mainly can be divided into two types.